 In addition, the investigational drug administrator (assistant) dispenses and dispenses investigational drugs based on the prescriptions of the investigators, etc., but such duties are also those of a general pharmacist, except in special cases, so there should be no problem in participating in deliberations and voting in the same manner.

-However, in cases where the investigational drug administrator (assistant) goes beyond the duties of a general pharmacist and is involved in double-blind drug allocation or requires special knowledge and skills in investigational drug administration, there is a possibility that he/she will have a significant impact on the implementation of the relevant clinical trial, and therefore it is not appropriate for him/her to participate in the deliberations of the relevant clinical trial as a member of the investigational review committee.
+However, in cases where the investigational drug (assistant) manager goes beyond the duties of a general pharmacist and is involved in double-blind drug allocation or requires special knowledge and skills in investigational drug management, there is a possibility that he/she will have a significant impact on the implementation of the trial.
 Therefore, it is not appropriate to participate in the deliberation of the clinical trial as a Clinical Trial Review Committee member.

 In light of the above, the view of Clinical Trial 119 is basically no different from the view of the Q&A in your question.